tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

 ----------------------------------------

-To change the WAPT Server password, click on :menuselection:`Tools --> Update password`, fill in the old password and a new one.
+To change the WAPT Server password, click on :menuselection:`Tools --> Update password`, fill in the old password and add a new one.

 .. _configuring_the_WAPT_console:

 Making changes to the WAPT console preferences
 ----------------------------------------------

-To make changes to console settings, go to :menuselection:`Tools --> Preferences`.
+To make changes to the console settings, go to :menuselection:`Tools --> Preferences`.

 .. figure:: wapt_console-access-to-menu-preferences.png